huahuawong/datascience-essentials/3. Probability and Statistics/stats_questions.md

 ### Q15.
 How do we determine outliers?
 In Python, we can use boxplots to identify outliers.
 By math concept, multiplying the interquartile range (IQR) by 1.5 will give us a way to determine whether a certain value is an outlier.
 If we subtract 1.5 x IQR from the first quartile, any data values that are less than this number are considered outliers.
 Same thing goes for the third quartile, i.e. 1.5 x IQR + third quartile.

+### Q16.
+Assuming that we have samples, x1, x2, ..... xn, how can we estimate the mean of the data?
+One way to do is to sum up the samples and then divide it by the count of samples.
+That would be the average mean.
+The other possible way is to look at the distribution, if it's a right skewed distribution, then mean > median > mode.
+With this in mind, we can estimate the mean.
+Vice versa for left skewness.